 How does the Stay at Home order impact our community?

 While the COVID-19 pandemic is a new challenge for our community, the Village’s focus on public safety and year-round emergency planning protocols means that we are prepared to respond.
-Now that the Illinois Governor has ordered all Illinois residents to Stay at Home, the Village has made a number of adjustments to our services and staffing to allow flexibility and ensure we have the ability to continue delivering critical services.
+Since the Illinois Governor has ordered all Illinois residents to Stay at Home, the Village has made a number of adjustments to our services and staffing to allow flexibility and ensure we have the ability to continue delivering critical services.

 For emergencies, please call 911.